dbatbold/beep/README.md

 Web Interface
 =============

-Playing music sheet from command line can be slow to start.
-Because voice files are loaded at startup for every time running beep.
+Playing a music sheet from command line can be slow to start, because voice files are loaded at startup for every time running beep.
 Beep has a built-in web server for playing and storing music sheets.
 The web server loads voice files only once and uses them for all playback.